Description

 Do not chase real cellular signaling.
 The challenge is dressed up as an IMSI-catcher scenario, but the capture is plain HTTP.
 There is no GSMTAP, no NAS, no MCC/MNC to filter on.
 The only cellular artifact is the IMSI string the malware embeds in its User-Agent, which is both the device fingerprint and the seed of the decryption key.

-Reassemble the base64 exfil from the request bodiesObservationI noticed the rogue tower receives multiple HTTP POST requests from the victim device and each body ends with base64 padding (==), which suggested the flag was exfiltrated in chunks that must be concatenated in request order before decoding.The victim sends several HTTP POSTs to the rogue tower, each body carrying a base64 segment (the trailing == is the tell).
+ObservationThe tower receives several POST requests, and each body ends in base64 padding.
+The flag left in chunks, so concatenate them in request order before decoding.The victim sends several HTTP POSTs to the rogue tower, each body carrying a base64 segment (the trailing == is the tell).
 Follow the HTTP streams and concatenate the segments in request order into one base64 blob.bashtshark -r rogue_tower.pcap -Y 'http.request.method == "POST"' -T fields -e http.file_databash# concatenate the base64 chunks in orderWhat didn't work first

 Tried: Base64-decoding the body from a single HTTP POST and treating the result as the complete flag payload